 In a 9-by-9-inch casserole, arrange potatoes in an even layer.
 Drizzle with 2 to 3 tablespoons of the chipotle cream.
 (Note: Do not overdo this part or the final result will be soupy.)
 Season with salt and pepper and repeat the process, pressing down each layer with your hands or a spatula.
 Repeat until the casserole is just barely topped off.
 Press down once more and drizzle with a bit more of the chipotle cream (remembering the note above).

 Cover in foil and bake for 30 minutes.
 Remove the foil and continue baking 45 minutes to 1 hour longer, until the cream has been absorbed and the potatoes are cooked through and browned on top.
 Allow to sit for a bit to absorb the loose cream and serve hot.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.